Ukraine says Russian troops at gas compressor stations pose supply risk

 FACTBOX-What are Europe's options in case of Russian gas disruption?

-(Reporting by Pavel Polityuk, Writing by Alessandra Prentice, Editing by Timothy Heritage and Mark Potter)
+(Additional reporting by Reuters reporters, Writing by Alessandra Prentice, Editing by Timothy Heritage, Mark Potter, Elaine Hardcastle)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.